corda/corda/docs/source/overview.rst

 1. Cash
 2. Commercial paper

-``Cash`` implements the idea of a claim on some quantity of deposits at some institution, denominated in some currency, identified by some *deposit reference*.
-A deposit reference is an opaque byte array which is usable by the issuing institution for internal bookkeeping purposes.
+``Cash`` implements the idea of a claim on some quantity of deposits at some institutional party, denominated in some currency, identified by some *deposit reference*.
+A deposit reference is an opaque byte array which is usable by the issuing party for internal bookkeeping purposes.

-Cash states are *fungible* with each other (can be merged and split arbitrarily) if they use the same currency, institution and deposit reference.
+Cash states are *fungible* with each other (can be merged and split arbitrarily) if they use the same currency, party and deposit reference.

-``CommercialPaper`` implements an asset with a *face value* denominated in a certain currency, which may be redeemed at the issuing institution after a certain time.
+``CommercialPaper`` implements an asset with a *face value* denominated in a certain currency, which may be redeemed at the issuing party after a certain time.
 Commercial paper states define the face value (e.g. $1000) and the time at which they may be redeemed.
 The contract allows the paper to be issued, traded and redeemed.
 The commercial paper contract is implemented twice, once in Java and once in a language called Kotlin.